At 150, Piaget Still Knows How To Party

 Capping off the celebrations, guests were whisked off to a gala dinner at Hôtel de Maisons, an 18th century hôtel particulier that once belonged to a French nobleman, and subsequently, Karl Lagerfeld, a brand executive told me.
 Starry members of the current Piaget Society—including global brand ambassadors Apo Nattawin (who still gamely attended the party after a bad fall at the Opéra Garnier earlier in the day) and Lee Jun-ho, as well as China brand ambassador Tong Yao, face of the brand Ella Richards, and actresses Rosamund Pike and Ellie Bamber—mingled with an international set of the good and glamorous within the ornately gilded walls of the townhouse and out on its well manicured grounds.

-Following an exquisite dinner of vanilla langoustine, chicken prepared two ways and a delightful peach dessert, paired with a 2020 Mersault Grands Charron and 2016 Moulin la Lagune, the night ended on a high note with the iconic American music group Sister Sledge rallying the crowd with their top hits like He’s The Greatest Dancer and We Are Family.
+Following an exquisite dinner of vanilla langoustine, chicken prepared two ways and a delightful peach dessert, paired with a 2020 Meursault Grands Charrons and a 2016 Moulin La Lagune, the night ends on a high note with the iconic American music group Sister Sledge rallying the crowd with its top hits, including He’s the Greatest Dancer and We Are Family.

 A delectable meal was served at the Piaget 150th anniversary gala dinner.
 Photo: Pakkee Tan

 “It was such an incredible night!”
-Richards enthused as we caught up over a quick coffee at the Hôtel Lutetia the following morning.
-Incredible is right—with this 150th anniversary collection, Piaget is proving that it is ready to take its turn in the limelight for a new era-defining generation.
+Richards enthuses as we sit down at Hôtel Lutetia for a quick coffee the following morning.
+Incredible is right—with its Essence of Extraleganza collection, Piaget is proving that it is ready to take its turn in the limelight for a new era‑defining chapter in its history.

 READ MORE